 In 2014, a consortium was formed from Federated Mountain Clubs (representing trampers), the New Zealand Deerstalkers’ Association (representing hunters) and Trail Fund NZ (representing mountain bikers) in partnership with DOC to provide a nationwide pool of funds for the work of Permolat and similar volunteer groups.
 The consortium is now called the Backcountry Trust, and in the past five years, it has funded the restoration by volunteers of more than 150 huts.
-The work reflects a shift in attitudes: from an expectation that this work is DOC’s responsibility, to a feeling among people that these places are theirs to maintain.
+(DOC is the most significant financial backer, providing the Trust with $350,000 per year, soon to be $450,000.)
+The volunteer work reflects a shift in attitudes: from an expectation that this work is DOC’s responsibility, to a feeling among people that these places are theirs to maintain.

 As Rob Brown, Backcountry Trust grants manager, put it, “The mindset now is: ‘These are not DOC’s places, they’re our places.
 And we’re going to look after our place’.”

 The summer days were long, and the work filled the hours from daybreak till dusk.
 The sun lit up one set of mountains in the morning, then blazed another in the evening.
 One morning, we saw kea perching in treetops on a ridge.
 At night, we slept to the croaking of an amphibian choir in the tarn below.